ericlifka/phoenix-arcade-shooter/README.md

 ## setup

-Development time setup is simple, just open `index.html` in a browser `gulp` powers the build system, so to push releases simply use `gulp` and `gulp deploy`
+Development time setup is simple, just open `index.html` in a browser.

+`gulp` powers the build system, so to push releases simply use `gulp` and `gulp deploy`.